alisheikh/luwak/README.md

 Luwak - stored query engine from Flax
 =====================================

-This project depends on the Flax lucene-solr-intervals fork of Lucene/Solr.
+This branch of luwak runs on Apache Lucene 5.1, and lacks certain features that depend on the Flax fork of lucene.
+The full-featured version can be found here: https://github.com/flaxsearch/luwak/tree/master
-Before building, download lucene-solr-intervals from https://github.com/flaxsearch/lucene-solr-intervals and follow the maven build instructions.

-Once that's done, you can build and deploy Luwak by running mvn install.

 You can find out a bit more about how Flax use Luwak for media monitoring applications in this video from Lucene Revolution 2013 http://www.youtube.com/watch?v=rmRCsrJp2A8 and this video